mikelma/oktac/docs/reference.md

 # this behavior can be avoided by manually defining the type of the variable
 let b: u8 = 10;
+# the type of a number can be also splicitly set in the number itself
+let b = 10u8;

 # in this case, the type of `c` can be inferred from the right-hand side expression
 let c = b + 7;